appsquickly/frankencover.it/README.md

 sudo port install lcov
 ```

-### Now install the script

-With the following command, we're installing into the current directory.
-It could also be placed in a shared location.

 #Usage

 #### Set your main App target to produce test coverage output (debug mode only).